4teamwork/sentry-regressions/README.rst

 account when detecting regressions, by parsing version strings and comparing them correctly (including natural sort order for numbers).

+For parsing versions strings, the plugin will attempt to use the ``packaging`` module (via  `pkg_resources.parse_version() <https://setuptools.readthedocs.io/en/latest/pkg_resources.html#parsing-utilities>`_) if available to parse versions according to `Python's PEP440 <https://www.python.org/dev/peps/pep-0440/>`_.

+While this is certainly suited for versions used in Python packages, the version specification outlined in PEP 440 is pretty universal in its core, and should be applicable to many other programming languages' versioning conventions, unless you're using a very exotic versioning scheme.

 Installation
 ============